millerjes37/nix-config/docs/keepassxc.md

    - If the extension shows as "Not connected", restart both Firefox and KeePassXC
    - If auto-fill doesn't work, try manually clicking the extension icon
    - For new database entries, ensure URLs are saved with the entry

+### Zen Browser Integration

+Since Zen browser is based on Firefox, it uses the same native messaging configuration:

+1. **Installation**:
+   - Install the KeePassXC browser extension from Firefox Add-ons
+   - The extension works the same as in Firefox
+   - No additional configuration needed

+2. **Configuration**:
+   - Zen browser automatically uses the Firefox native messaging host
+   - The configuration file at `~/.mozilla/native-messaging-hosts/org.keepassxc.keepassxc_browser.json` serves both browsers
+   - **Flatpak Installation**: If Zen browser is installed as a Flatpak, additional configurations are created:
+     - `~/.var/app/app.zen_browser.zen/data/native-messaging-hosts/org.keepassxc.keepassxc_browser.json`
+     - `~/.var/app/app.zen_browser.zen/.mozilla/native-messaging-hosts/org.keepassxc.keepassxc_browser.json`
+   - All configurations automatically point to the Nix-provided proxy: `${pkgs.keepassxc}/bin/keepassxc-proxy`
+   - KeePassXC is configured to use custom proxy location to prevent auto-detection of wrong paths

+3. **Troubleshooting Zen Browser**:
+   - If Zen browser can't connect to KeePassXC, restart both applications
+   - Verify that browser integration is enabled in KeePassXC settings
+   - Check that the extension is installed and enabled in Zen browser
+   - The same troubleshooting steps for Firefox apply to Zen browser

 ## SSH Agent Integration (Optional)